monbiote/ECB_Perceived_Cacophony/README.md

 │       └─Randomised_Articles_3000.ipynb (randomly select 3000 articles to test the best prompts) └─────Prediction_Results
 └─────Results_analysis (results analysis notebooks)
-│       └─index.ipynb (stores a dataset with the predicted values) │       └─merging_for_index.ipynb (stores a dataset with the predicted values) │       └─roberta_model_application.ipynb (stores a dataset with the predicted values) └─────roberta_model (stores various outputs and artifacts of the model) └─────Scraping (webscraping notebooks)
+│       └─index.ipynb (contains the building of the cacophony index) │       └─merging_for_index.ipynb (merges our dataset with articles in the dataset of the monetary policy statements) │       └─roberta_model_application.ipynb (runs the fine tuned BertModel on the whole database) └─────roberta_model (stores various outputs and artifacts of the model) └─────Scraping (webscraping notebooks)
 │       └─articles_scraping_translating.ipynb (scrapes and translates full articles from websites)